intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 This document defines "privacy partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.
 Partitioning is a spectrum and not a panacea.
 It is difficult to guarantee there is no link between user-specific identity and user-specific data.
-However, applied properly privacy partitioning helps ensure that user privacy violations becomes more technically difficult to achieve over time.
+However, applied properly, privacy partitioning helps ensure that user privacy violations becomes more technically difficult to achieve over time.